 Up at the top is the C/A Code in the green and the P-Code is in the blue below it.
 There are several pieces of information here.
 One of the things you might notice right away is the red square wave from 1 to 0 and 0 to 1 indicated down at the bottom.

 For each 180-degree phase shift, there's this shift from the 1 to the 0 and back to 1, and this is represented by this red square wave.
-See that the C/A Code is also represented by a square wave that is turned 90 degrees or in quadrature to the P-Code.
+See that the C/A Code is also represented by the dashed black square wave that is turned 90 degrees or in quadrature to the P-Code.

 If there were no shift in the phase of the carriers, they would not be modulated and would not be carrying the codes.